mui/mui-x/docs/src/pages/components/data-grid/localization/localization.md

 ## Locale text

-Please do consider contributing new translations back to Material-UI X by opening a pull request.
-However, Material-UI aims to support the 100 most popular locales, we might not accept contributions for locales that are not frequently used, for instance gl-ES that has "only" 2.5 million native speakers.

 The default locale of Material-UI is English (United States).
 You can find all the locales supported in [the source](https://github.com/mui-org/material-ui-x/blob/HEAD/packages/grid/_modules_/grid/locales) in the GitHub repository.